owenstuckman/owenstuckman.github.io/README.md

 - SQL and PostgreSQL
 - OpenCV Computer Vision
 - Python, Java, C++, C# in a wide variety of applications.
-- Used completely random stuff on an as need basis.
+- Whatever I need to get the job done.

 ---

 In no particular order:

 Java
-- Android Applications: particularly for FTC Robotics
+- Android Applications: primarily for FTC Robotics

 C++
 - Mainly Arduino projects but have used in other applications.